-Nathan Eastwood is a senior associate in our International Arbitration practice and a member of our global investment treaty arbitration and mining team.
+Nathan Eastwood is a member of our global investment treaty arbitration and mining team.
+Nathan leads the firm's deep seabed and space mining practices.
 Nathan specialises in claims against foreign governments under investment treaties and free trade agreements.
 Nathan's arbitration experience includes arbitrations under the ICSID, HKIAC, ICC, LCIA, SCC, SIAC and UNCITRAL Rules and he has appeared in matters before the International Court of Justice.

 Nathan is recognised as an emerging leader in arbitration and won "Young ADR Practitioner of the Year" at the Australian ADR Awards; he was the winner of the International Bar Associations' Dispute Resolution Scholarship and was named "Future Leader: LGBT Lawyer of the Year" at the 2020 Chambers Asia-Pacific Diversity & Inclusion Awards.
 He is also a Guest Lecturer at the University of Sydney, where he teaches International Arbitration and the Law of the Sea.

 - Deep Seabed Mining: Advising the International Seabed Authority on various regulatory matters, including the preparation of the draft regulations on exploitation of mineral resources in the Area and all phase one standards and guidelines.

 - Energy & Telecommunications: Representing instrumentalities of a South-East Asian State in a Singapore-seated, USD 1 billion dispute concerning the award of a national energy concession.
 Dispute involves issues of public importance that directly affect the interests of the citizens of the State relating to the future management of the national power transmission system, the national telecommunications plan and the restriction of foreign control of national assets.